2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/bigpieceoftoast/status/1269393272570437632

-### Tear gas fired at fleeing protestors & passing cars | June 5th
+### Tear gas fired at fleeing protesters & passing cars | June 5th

-Footage from between 1 and 2 AM on June 5th shows police firing tear gas rounds at a group of protestors walking away from them.
+Footage from between 1 and 2 AM on June 5th shows police firing tear gas rounds at a group of protesters walking away from them.
 Several cars are stopped at traffic and/or passing through the intersection where canisters land.

 tags: tear-gas, protester